Russia accuses Turkey's Erdogan over IS oil trade

 Turkey and Russia are close economic partners, with Moscow the main supplier of oil and gas to the energy-poor country.

 But they are rival players in the war in Syria, with Ankara part of a US-led coalition against IS that is opposed to President Bashar al-Assad while Moscow has launched a bombing campaign at the request of the Damascus regime.

-Moscow has announced an embargo on some Turkish food imports and halted the sale of package holidays there in a bid to punish Ankara.
+Moscow has announced an embargo on some Turkish food imports, halted the sale of package holidays there and reintroduced visas for Turkey visited in a bid to punish Ankara.